UW-Macrostrat/Global-Geologic-Units/README.md

 A template and common set conventions for building applications to extract information from published and pre-processed documents in the [GeoDeepDive](https://geodeepdive.org) infrastructure.
 For general information about this infrastucture, see the [GeoDeepDive website](https://geodeepdive.org/about.html).

 ## TL;DR
+1. Fork this repository to your account (click the "Fork" button in the upper right corner)
+2. Edit `config.yml` with your application's details
+3. Download the example data
+4. When you are ready for a testing subset send us an email
+5. Download the testing subset
+6. Write your application
+7. When you are confident that your application is ready to be run our infrastructure against the corpus, notify us
+8. We will pull your application on to our infrastructure and run it

 1. Make a local copy of this repository
 2. Edit the `config` file with your application details
 3. Contact us to set up a private repository under the `UW-Deepdive-Infrastructure` group for you